-The NIH funds epigenetics research through Common Fund Epigenomics program, which actively provides support for research, worldwide.
-Rising need to understand epigenetic modifications at the molecular level and development of therapeutic solutions is anticipated to motivate these organizations to fund R&D programs.
+The NIH funds epigenetics research through the Common Fund Epigenomics program, which actively provides support for research, worldwide.
+Rising need to understand epigenetic modifications at the molecular level and development of therapeutic solutions are anticipated to motivate these organizations to fund R&D programs.
 In addition, endeavors such as the Epidemiology and Genomics Research Program (EGRP) in the NCI's Division of Cancer grants research initiatives owing to novel epigenetic research that serves as a driving force for market growth.

-According the estimations based on a 2011 - 2015 statistic report by the National Cancer Institute (NIH), the estimated number of cancer deaths in U.S. is around 163.5 per 100,000 men and women per year.
-Incidence rate, mortality and survival statistics, information on cancer symptoms, risk factors, early detection, and early treatment are among the key factors for high prevalence of the disease.
+According to the estimations based on a 2011 - 2015 statistic report by the National Cancer Institute (NIH), the estimated number of cancer deaths in the U.S. is around 163.5 per 100,000 men and women per year.
+Incidence rate, mortality and survival statistics, information on cancer symptoms, risk factors, early detection, and early treatment are among the key factors for the high prevalence of the disease.

 The International Cancer Genome Consortium (ICGC) is focusing on obtaining the genomic description, epigenomic changes, and transcriptomic changes in different types of tumors.
-The Encyclopedia of DNA Elements (ENCODE) project was launched by the U.S. national human genome research institute with an objective to identify all the human genome sequence functional elements.
+The Encyclopedia of DNA Elements (ENCODE) project was launched by the U.S. national human genome research institute to identify all the human genome sequence functional elements.

 The International Human Epigenome Consortium (IHEC), built by the NIH is also involved in the development of data generation and analysis, which can be made useful for epigenomic researchers.
 Majorly, epigenetics research is focused on the identification of treatment options for various types of tumors.